studioemma/magento2-theme-optimus/README.md

 This module contains the necessary files in order to build the example content pages.
 After you installed Optimus, navigate to **[rooturl]/content**.
 These pages were setup to give you a visual overview of all of our content-related changes.
 This includes basic layout (titles, lists, quotes, ...), page/section layouts (grids, sections, structures ...), interaction elements (accordeons, FAQs, toggles, ...), reusable classes, specific contentblocks, images and videos, ...

 ## Theme-frontend-optimus
 This module contains the front-end theme itself.
-We divider our work into two main sections:
+We divide our work into two main sections:

 * **Changes**: Extends the blank theme with changes to its functionality, styling and technologies according to our experience throughout the years.
 * **New features**: Extends the blank theme with new features that are of interest to most our clients.
 These can easily activated/deactivated when needed.